lucianpls/QB3/performance/performance.md

 fixed entropy coding scheme that does not adapt to the data.
 QB3 can handle all integer types from 8 to 64 bits.

 ## Method
-This comparison is done on the 248 RGB 8 bit reference images from the [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset.
+This comparison is done on the reference images from the [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset.
 ![images](https://cloudinary-marketing-res.cloudinary.com/image/upload/f_auto,q_auto/v1682016607/CID22_full_set)
-The images used are all the reference 512x512 8bit RGB pixels, with the two single band images being removed.
+The images used are the 248 reference 512x512 8bit RGB pixels, with the two single band images being removed.
 The images are mostly photographs, with a few illustrations and computer generated images.
 The input images have been compressed using the cqb3 tool, using various settings available.
 Then the qb3 output images were converted back to PNG, also using the cqb3 tool which in turn uses libpng 1.6.44 and